ThKrypt/QualCoder/01-Introduction.md

 The software is written in Python and does not have an exe file for Windows.
 Download and install the Python programming language.
 The minimum version is 3.6.
 Newer is better, e.g. 3.8.7 (https://www.python.org/downloads/release/python-387/).
 Download the file (at the bottom of the web site) "Windows installer (64-bit)" (or 32-bit if you have an older system) and install Python.

-IMORTANT: in the first window of the installation mark the option "Add Python 3.8 to PATH" - it makes the last step easier.
+IMORTANT: in the first window of the python installation mark the option "Add Python 3.8 to PATH" - it makes the last step easier.

-The final step is to install extra modules to Python.
+Install extra modules to Python.
 Type the letters "cmd" in the Windows Start searching engine, and click on the black software "cmd.exe" - this is the command console for Windows.
 In the console paste, using the right-click context menu (ctrl+v does not work) the following:

 `py -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl py2exe`